hellomohit722/git-mosh/03 Browsing History/10- Finding Bugs Using Bisect.md

 # 10- Finding Bugs Using Bisect

-Git provides a great tool to find bugs quickly **Bisect**.
+Git provides a great tool to find bugs quickly by **Bisect**.

 Image that we have a bug in an application, but we do not know where the bug was introduced.
-Using the **Bisect** to we can narrow our search.
+Using the **Bisect** we can narrow our search.

+It illustrates the binary search algorithm applied to your commit history to find the precise commit that introduced a bug.

 First we have to tell it that the current state, being the last commit, is a bad commit.
 And them we have to give it a good commit, as teh good state.